 - Parking Fees

-Good luck on reserving your vacation rental!
-You're on the right path to a wonderful vacation!
+Congratulations on reserving your vacation rental!
+You're on the right path to a terrific vacation!

 During your Stay

-- Should there be any ambiguity about parking, rules of the house, condo access, swimming pool operation, etc... we advise you ask the rental home manager promptly.
-A brief phone call avoids many complications.
+- Ask questions.
+When there's any ambiguity about parking, policies of the property, property access, swimming pool functions, etc... we suggest you ask the rental manager promptly.
+A quick phone call prevents many headaches.

 - Ask a local.
-Local residences can frequently point you in the right direction.
-Who better to ask where to order the best nachos, have a great date night, or the best places for night life?
+Residents may point you in the right direction.
+Who better to ask where to order the best nachos, have a great date night, or the best areas for shopping?

 - Enjoy your stay!
-Ensure you protect the owner (and your things!) by keeping the home locked up when you are away, exactly like you would in your own home.
+Make certain to protect the owner (and your things!) by keeping the vacation rental locked up while you are away, just like you would at home.

-- Make sure to walk through the rental home one final time and look for property damage.
-When possible, do this walk-out review with the property manager present.
-If the property owner is not available, make certain to take photos of the property to record its condition.
+- Make sure to walk through the rental home one last time and check for damages.
+We advise walking through with the rental manager wherever possible (this isn't always the case)..
+If the property manager is not available, you'll want to take photos of the property to record its condition.